Sarina Hitz: Sporting career

 Sarina began shooting 2010, and started competing internationally in 2017.

 In 2022, Hitz won five silver medals at the ISSF World Championships in Cairo.
 She placed second in the women's 50m prone rifle, and the 300m 3-position rifle.
 Her individual performances helped the Swiss women's team take silver in the same events, as well as the 300m prone rifle.

 In 2023 her training focused on 50metre shooting, as 300metre rifle has not been contested at the Olympics since 1972.
 Hitz won three World Cup medals at the 2023 Jakarta World Cup.

 In June at the 2023 European Games in Wrocław, Hitz won a Silver medal in the 50m 3-position team event.

 In August at the 2023 ISSF World Championships in Baku, Hitz won a gold medal in the 50m Prone Rifle women's team, and a silver medal in the 50m Prone rifle mixed team with Christoph Dürr.

+At the 2025 European Shooting Championships, Hitz won the 300m Rifle Prone Team event with teammates Marta Szabo and Anja Senti.